sgupta117/Object-Detection-Using-YOLO-3/README.md

 conda install pytorch torchvision cpuonly -c pytorch
 ```

-# Test or run the program:
+# Test or Run the program:
 Run the following command with optional commandline arguments to perform detections on images in 'images' folder.
 By default the 'result' folder will store the output.
 ```